The Darramuragal people

 This interactive map has been developed by First Languages Australia to display and promote the diversity of Aboriginal and Torres Strait Islander languages.
 Gambay translates to "together" in the Butchulla language of the Hervey Bay region in Queensland.
 Showcasing over 780 languages, it uses data contributed by regional language centres and programs working directly with language communities around Australia.

 Explore the Gambay map now

 Research Fellow, Zena Cumpston is a Barkandji woman forging a new path to connect individuals, schools, kinder and community groups with Aboriginal perspectives on plants.
 Her latest FREE book is available online and will take readers on a journey to grow and explore Indigenous plants.
 It even has printable labels for your garden.

 In metropolitan Sydney, there are close to 6500 Aboriginal sites, including rock art, shell middens, axe grinding grooves, ceremonial grounds, burial sites, stone quarries, fish traps and water holes.
 All sites are significant to Aboriginal people because they are evidence of the past Aboriginal occupation of Australia and are valued as a link with their traditional culture.

-In 2019, work led by six local councils and the AHO has resulted in two previously unrecorded rock art sites being rediscovered in Ku-ring-gai.
+In 2019, work led by six local councils and the Aboriginal Heritage Office (AHO) has resulted in two previously unrecorded rock art sites being rediscovered in Ku-ring-gai.
 The sites have now been verified as authentic and are in relatively good condition.